omersch381/arch-linux-install-ansible/README.md

 github_token: my-github-token
 `````````````````````````````````````````

-Note: DO NOT SKIP THE SINGLE QUOTE (') ON 1!
+Note: DO NOT SKIP THE SINGLE QUOTES (') ON non_root_password!!! <br />
-Note: You can encrypt the file using [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
+Note: You can encrypt the host_vars/localhost/passwords file using [ansible-vault.](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

 Anyway, the .gitignore will ignore any file which contains the string 'pass'.

 Now run:
-`ansible-playbook site.yml`
+`ansible-playbook site.yml` <br />
-Or in case you encrypted the passwords file, you could run:
+Or in case you encrypted the passwords file, you could run: <br />
 `ansible-playbook site.yml --ask-vault-password`

 And that's it!
 Reboot the machine when the playbook finishes.